 Confidence, credibility, and success is the message of a well-dressed executive.
 Classic, traditional business attire remains the standard of professionals and is the hallmark of persons of affluence and influence.
 Learn how to sharpen your professional image for all aspects of your business life, from recruiting new clients to attending Chamber of Commerce functions, the symphony, or your child’s ballgame.
 This session will also give you tips on contemporary business etiquette.

 April L. Harris is an expert in ceremonies, special events, etiquette, and protocol.
-She is the author of three books including Special Events Planning For Success; Etiquette and Protocol A Guide for Campus Events, and Academic Ceremonies A Handbook of Traditions and Protocol.
+She is the author of three books including Special Events Planning For Success, 3rd edition; Etiquette and Protocol A Guide for Campus Events, 2nd edition, and Academic Ceremonies A Handbook of Traditions and Protocol.
 A popular workshop and conference presenter, she is a journalism/public relations graduate of Bowling Green State University, earned a certificate at The Protocol School of Washington, and is a member of Protocol and Diplomacy International-Protocol Officers Association.
 She has enjoyed a long and successful career in higher education and has offered training and consulting since 1993.